Informatics Student Tips

 Calton Hill

-Next is Calton Hill, another viewpoint where you can see the city’s amazing views and visit Scottish landmarks such as the National Monument and Nelson Monument.
+Next is Calton Hill, another viewpoint where you can see the city’s amazing views and visit Scottish landmarks such as the National Monument of Scotland and the Nelson Monument.
 It takes less than five minutes to walk up the steps and you are rewarded with stunning views from all angles.
-(The best route up is probably from Regent Road nearby Princes Street.)
+The best route up is probably from Regent Road nearby Princes Street.
 I’d highly recommend going at any time of the day!
 I really loved going here with my friends in the evening after a long day of work and relaxing while admiring the view.

 Princes Street Gardens